JananiSoma/Human-vs-AI-text-Classifier/README.md

-# Human-vs-AI-text-Classifier
-# 🧠 AI vs Human Text Classifier
+# AI vs Human Text Classifier

 A lightweight, interpretable ML app that classifies whether text is **human-written** or **AI-generated** using a Scikit-learn pipeline and a Streamlit interface.